CardiacModelling/fitting-notebooks/README.md

-# Fitting voltage-sensitive ion channel models with Myokit & PINTS
+# Fitting ion channel models with Myokit & PINTS

 This repository contains examples showing how to fit Myokit models to data using the PINTS optimisation & inference framework.